Why no new projects can be announced in Maharashtra for 6 months

-With state council and assembly elections coming up after the Lok Sabha results are announced on May 16, the EC’s code of conduct is likely to send the state into a 6-month long slumber, as no new projects can be announced by the government
+With state council and assembly elections coming up after Lok Sabha results are announced on May 16, EC’s code of conduct is likely to send state into slumber till October

 It’s not a good time to be a member of the Congress-NCP Democratic Front government in the state.